25 best places to visit in Denmark (by a Dane)

 Yep.
 It’s Mønsted Kalkgruber.
 An endless maze of underground paths that stretches for 60 km and up to six floors in height.

-Some of the caverns are as large as cathedrals while others are so narrow that a grown man couldn’t walk through them upright.
 In other words, the limestone beneath Mønsted in Denmark is riddled with the biggest chambers, widest tunnels, and most mind-blowing voids anywhere in Europe.

-6. Odense
+7. Odense

 Odense is the hometown of H.C.
 Andersen – the godfather of fairy tales and author of the famous words: To travel is to live.

-Make sure to explore the picturesque old town, St. Knud’s Cathedral and Møntergården Museum.
 Odense is an ideal day trip from Copenhagen or a stop-over on your way to Jutland or around Funen.

-7. Blåvand
+8. Blåvand

-Blåvand is known for the calm and shallow water, which is not at all common for the North Sea (it’s usually wild, untamed and windy).
-Add to the fact that it’s surrounded by children-friendly, snow-white beaches and pretty vast sand dunes.
+Blåvand is known for its calm and shallow water, which is not at all common for the North Sea (it’s usually wild, untamed, and windy).

-All of this makes Blåvand Denmark perfect for families or anyone who likes the dramatic and unspoiled nature of the North Sea, but without the strong current.
+All of this makes Blåvand Denmark perfect for families or anyone who likes the dramatic and unspoiled nature of the North Sea but without the strong current.

-8. Ribe
+9. Ribe

 Ribe is not only the oldest town in Scandinavia, it’s also easily one of the best places to visit in Denmark to soak up some history.
-Its charming half-timbered 16th-century houses are overseen by the country’s oldest cathedral.
-Definitely worth a visit.

-9. The Wadden Sea
+10. The Wadden Sea

-In the Wadden Sea (in Danish, Nationalpark Vadehavet), the North Sea floods the mud flats with seawater twice a day.
-When the tide is low, you can drive or take tractor-bus rides to offshore islands and watch harbour seals on the sandbanks.
+When the tide is low, you can drive or take tractor-bus rides to offshore islands and watch harbor seals on the sandbanks.

-10. Møgeltønder
+11. Møgeltønder

 The main street in Møgeltønder, an old cobbled road lined with linden trees and idyllic houses, is known as the most beautiful street in Denmark.
-It’s unique because of its many thatched cottages from 1700-1800.

-11. Dybbøl Mølle
+12. Dybbøl Mølle

-Dybbøl Mølle is a mill museum and national symbol of Danish bravery.
-This was the final battle field during the war in 1864, when Denmark went from being a large nation to a very small nation.
+This was the final battlefield during the war in 1864 when Denmark went from being a large nation to a very small nation.

 Dybbøl Mølle is located in Sønderborg.

-12. Sønderborg
+13. Sønderborg

 Sønderborg has a lot going on, so you won’t run out of things to do here.
-War sights, castles, island hopping and Sønderjysk kaffebord – it’s all worth trying.
+War sights, castles, island hopping, and Sønderjysk kaffebord – it’s all worth trying.

 Sønderborg is also a great anchor for exploring the rest of Als and Southern Denmark.

-13. Christiansfeld
+14. Christiansfeld

 Christiansfeld is a town in Central Jutland and was enlisted as a World Heritage site in 2015 because of its unique stringent architecture that represents the Moravian Brethren in Denmark.
-It’s named Christiansfeld after King Christian VII who planned the city.

 Pro tip: Try the honey cakes – they’re legendary!